 In fact, only living plants can absorb and use inorganic minerals from the soil.
 The organic minerals transformed by plants can be absorbed and used by human beings and animals.
 Almost no one can absorb nutrients from inorganic minerals.
 So you don't have to think about does filtered water have minerals or not.
 For example, if the body is deficient in calcium, it should get it from milk or calcium tablets.
 Minerals that cannot be absorbed after drinking are expelled through organs such as the liver and kidneys.
 It will put an extra burden on the internal organs.
 This is also an important cause of some chronic diseases.

 What we talked above doesn't mean that filtered water like from straw water filter is bad for you.
 It tells that you don't need to increase your daily mineral intake by drinking filtered water.
 So does filtered water have minerals?
 This is not a good question to discuss.
-Companies say that they add minerals to water, but the truth is what they are saying is a total marketing gimmick.
 The beneficial minerals in tap water cannot be absorbed by the human body.
 If you want to get more beneficial minerals, just keep your diet healthy!